How to Use Hootsuite More Effectively

 There are some great new social media tools that will improve your social media marketing, however, there are also some existing tools we can use more effectively.

-When was the last time you took a good look around Hootsuite to see what new functionality was added over the past year or two?
+When was the last time you took a good look around to figure out how to use Hootsuite? and see what new functionality was added over the past year or two?

 The following outlines just some of the ways you can leverage Hootsuite functionality to use it more effectively.